Donearm/Scientia/various/Networks.md

 Operates at OSI Layer 3 level (application independent).
 When operating with IPSec, it uses two modes: **Transport** or **Tunnel**.
 In the first, data is encrypted but headers are not, while in the latter both are.

 When operating with SSL/TLS, it uses OSI Layer 7 (application dependent then) in two modes: **OpenVPN** (Certificate/password-based, TCP) or **Open Connect** (DTLS, UDP).

+## IP Addressing

+* **IPv4**: 32bit address, composed of 4 octets ranging from 0 to 255 (256 numbers then).
+Theoretically though as the last .0 is considered the network IP and the last .255 is the broadcast IP, thus neither can be assigned to actual devices
+* **IPv6**: 128bit address, composed of 8 hexadecimal numbers.
+The first half is considered the network part and the second the host part, derived by the MAC address of the device
+* **MAC**: 48bit address, composed of 6 octets.
+The first 3 may be OUI (Organizationally Unique Identifier), belonging to a specific organization, with the last 3 being local or NIC (Network Interface Specific)